Starting the dta Command Prompt Utility and Tuning a Workload

 The | more part of this command is optional.
 However, using it enables you to page through the syntax help for the utility.
 Press ENTER to advance the help text by the line, or press the SPACEBAR to advance it by the page.

-To tune a simple workload by using the dta command prompt utility
+Tuning a simple workload with the dta command prompt utility

 At the command prompt, navigate to the directory where you have stored the MyScript.sql file.